code1iners/covies-api/README.md

 - [x] Top rated : Get the top rated movies on TMDB.
 - [x] Upcomings : Get a list of upcoming movies in theatres.
 This is a release type query that looks for all movies that have a release type of 2 or 3 within the specified date range.
 - [x] Videos : Get the videos that have been added to a movie.
+- [ ] Providers : Returns a list of the watch provider (OTT/streaming) data we have available for movies.
+You can specify a watch_region param if you want to further filter the list by country.

 ## TV.